Frequently Asked Questions

 WHAT IS THE ROLE OF AN ADVISOR?

 Students may choose to have an advisor of their choice for University Conduct Board (UCB) meetings.
 Advisors are there to whisper advice, write notes and meet outside the room with the student as needed.
-An advisor may not interact with the board, board chair, witnesses, Coordinator of Judicial and Mediation Services or any other party in the room.
+An advisor may not interact with the board, board chair, witnesses, Assistant Director of Student Conduct & Community Development or any other party in the room.
 Any notes taken during the meeting by an advisor or student must stay at the meeting and will be shredded.

-CAN THE OFFICE OF JUDICIAL & MEDIATION SERVICES PROVIDE LEGAL ADVICE?
+CAN THE OFFICE OF Student Conduct PROVIDE LEGAL ADVICE?

 No. We are not able to provide any legal advice to students regarding court cases.
 You may however, wish to contact the Public Defender's Office of Clarion County at 814-226-7380.